Information about Prasugrel

 - ₹80 to ₹140Ordain Health Care Global Pvt Ltd2 variant(s)

 Expert advice for Prasugrel

-- If you are going to have surgery or dental work, you may be asked to stop taking Prasugrel temporarily.
+- If you are scheduled to undergo a surgery or dental treatment, you may be asked to stop taking Prasugrel temporarily.

 Frequently asked questions for Prasugrel